nfrechette/acl/docs/compressing_a_raw_clip.md

 While we support various [rotation and vector quantization formats](rotation_and_vector_formats.md), the overall best performing are the *variable* variants.
 It is safe to use them for all your clips but if you do happen to run into issues with some exotic clips, you can easily fallback to less aggressive variants.

-[Segmenting](http://nfrechette.github.io/2016/11/10/anim_compression_uniform_segmenting/) ensures that large clips are clip into smaller segments and compressed independently to allow a smaller memory footprint as well as faster compression and decompression.
+[Segmenting](http://nfrechette.github.io/2016/11/10/anim_compression_uniform_segmenting/) ensures that large clips are split into smaller segments and compressed independently to allow a smaller memory footprint as well as faster compression and decompression.

 [Range reduction](range_reduction.md) is important and also something you will want to enable for all your tracks both at the clip and segment level.